bedops/bedops/docs/content/reference/set-operations/bedextract.rst

   chr21   33031665        33031685        map-26  31.000000
   chr21   33031685        33031705        map-27  37.000000

+Our ``Target`` dataset is a Starch-formatted file.
 Note that we can also use "-" to denote standard input for the ``Target`` dataset, as well as a regular BED- or Starch-formatted file.
-This means we can pipe target elements from another process to :ref:`bedextract`, *e.g.* we can query for an ad-hoc element as follows:
+In other words, we can pipe target elements from another process to :ref:`bedextract`, *e.g.* we can query for an ad-hoc element as follows:

 ::